ekiefl/pooltool/pooltool/physics/resolve/README.md

 # Resolve

 This package oversees the process that determines the outcomes, or resolutions, of events.
 To clarify, [events](https://ekiefl.github.io/2020/12/20/pooltool-alg/#2-what-are-events) refer to either collisions or transitions.
-The way in which a ball-to-ball collision is managed depends on the strategy you choose to employ.
-Essentially, the package's purpose is to provide modular physics solutions that can be seamlessly integrated into pooltool.
+The way in which an event is resolved depends on the strategy you choose to employ.
+Essentially, this package's purpose is to provide modular physics solutions that can be seamlessly integrated into pooltool.

 ## Modify